In Case We Die (Tinashe album): Promotion

-A promo single from the mixtape entitled "Chainless" was released to iTunes the next day.
+A promotional single from the mixtape entitled "Chainless" was released to iTunes the next day.
 Tinashe clarified on Twitter that "Chainless" was a "fun, character [song], dedicated to the west", rather than an official single from the mixtape, on which it was later called a 'bonus track'.
 The music video was released at midnight on December 21.
 It was directed by Bobby Brackins and Nic Nac, being the first video that Tinashe had not directed herself.

 On January 30, 2012, Tinashe revealed that the first official single from the mixtape would be "My High" and was released for streaming on her official website.
 A video was shot in early 2012, but never released.
 Tinashe re-shot the video the first week of June.
 The second single was later announced as "This Feeling" with a music video directed by Cole Walliser shot in March.
 The music video was released on May 1, 2012 to GlobalGrind.com.
 In an interview with Rosewood Radio on May 15, Tinashe confirmed that the video for "This Feeling" would be sent to BET's 106 and Park for play.
 She also confirmed the next single from the mixtape as "Boss".